ovation22/RetroPie.Manager/README.md

 [![.NET](https://github.com/ovation22/RetroPie.Manager/actions/workflows/dotnet.yml/badge.svg)](https://github.com/ovation22/RetroPie.Manager/actions/workflows/dotnet.yml)
 ![GitHub license](https://img.shields.io/github/license/hiulit/cross-compile-godot-raspberry-pi?style=flat-square)

-Yet another RetroPie Manager project.
-The intention of this project is to allow for the remote management of RetroPie files in a web-based interface.
+RetroPie Manager is a web-based interface for managing and configuring your RetroPie setup.
+This tool aims to simplify the management of games, controllers, and system settings for RetroPie users.

 This is very much still a work in progress.

-## Getting Started
+## Features

+- Web-Based Interface: Access RetroPie Manager through a web browser, making it convenient to manage your RetroPie setup from any device on your network.
+- Game Management: Easily add, remove, or organize your game collections directly from the web interface.
+- Controller Configuration: Configure and manage controllers, ensuring a seamless gaming experience.
+- System Settings: Access and modify RetroPie system settings without the need for a keyboard and mouse connected to your Raspberry Pi.

 ### Included in the solution

-- [ ] Monitor the system health and disk space
+- [x] Display CPU usage
+- [x] Display Disk usage
+- [x] Display Memory usage
 - [ ] Edit the Emulation Station config file
 - [ ] Edit the RetroArch config file
 - [ ] Edit the autostart.sh script